rodolfodpk/go-crablet/docs/benchmarks.md

 ## gRPC Benchmarks

 The latest gRPC benchmark results are available in [internal/grpc-app/BENCHMARK.md](../internal/grpc-app/BENCHMARK.md).
 Each test is run with a clean database using the HTTP `/cleanup` endpoint before the benchmark.
-Only the k6 screen output is shown for each scenario (quick, up50-scenario, full-scan, concurrency).
+Only the k6 screen output is shown for each scenario (quick, full, full-scan, concurrency).

 Older reports have been removed to keep the documentation concise and up to date.